When You Realize Your Relationship Is Over

 Conclusion: The New Start

-Although getting out of a relationship that has come to a point of no return is a process that may take a long time and is accompanied by a lot of suffering, it is sometimes the most courageous and beneficial thing that one can do for oneself.
+Although getting out of a relationship that has reached a point of no return may take a long time and be accompanied by a lot of suffering, it is sometimes the most courageous and beneficial thing that one can do for oneself.

-Knowing when a specific relationship has reached its natural end and being capable of consciously and kindly ending it may well contribute towards healthier relationships in the future and increase the individual’s clarity of who they are as a person.
+Knowing when a specific relationship has reached its natural end and being capable of consciously and kindly ending it may well contribute towards healthier relationships and increase the individual’s clarity of who they are.

 FAQs – When you realize your relationship is over